Flow in Heated Plain Fins Example

 Create a new XY Plot and assign the line 10 mm, 45 mm and 80 mm to the parts in the plot properties.

-Change the “Vector Quantity” of x-axis and assign x-axis to left axis.
+Change the “Vector Quantity” of x-axis to (0, 1, 0) and assign x-axis to left axis.
 Likewise, assign y-axis to bottom axis.
+Also click on “Smooth Values”.

 Expand “Y Types” and select velocity magnitude in the scalar function for velocity profile.
 Similarly, Select temperature in the scalar function for temperature profile.